top of page

 Duluth community leaders are struggling with funding allocation decisions that involve economic development and affordable housing.
 The City Council has previously allocated funds to the HRA of Duluth, and our City Administration has asked them to reallocate some of the same funds to economic development.
 Councilors are split on this issue, which will come up for a vote again at their May meeting.

-If you would like to see more like this, please join Chum’s Advocacy Team to receive updates and action alerts!
+If you would like to get more involved, please join Chum’s Advocacy Team to receive updates and action alerts!
 Sign up here: https://www.tfaforms.com/5119818

 2024 Advocacy Priorities